Mike-D22/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

-# 0x1 Javascript - Web scraping
+# 0xJavascript - Web scraping

 This project involved practicing file I/O on Node.js and using the NPM request framework to interact with the [Star Wars](https://swapi.co/),